 Conservation and the Environment

 The play deals with the importance of knowing one’s status, positive living and de-stigmatisation.
 It also advertises the new VCT centre at the nearby hospital which we provide transport to when possible.
-To date more than 40 people have attended VCT after our performances.
 We rely on donations from the tourist trade to carry out these activities.

 Seka has worked on numerous projects in Zambia and Tanzania on issues concerning the rights of children.

-Currently Seka is conducting the awareness raising campaign for the Tanzanian National 50% Campaign under Caucus for Children’s Rights.
-Seka created a vibrant and energetic play about the rights of children.
-There are two casts performing this play and they are touring the country with each cast performing twice a day, five days a week for six months.
+Seka conducted the awareness raising campaign for the Tanzanian National 50% Campaign under Caucus for Children’s Rights.
+Seka created 2 vibrant and energetic plays about the rights of children.
+The two casts performing this play toured the country with each cast performing twice a day, five days a week for six months.
 The success of this campaign led to the creation of 8 Invisible Theatre plays that were performed on all major bus routes and 4 Forum Theatre plays that toured the country and performed at busy public places across Tanzania.

 Seka has worked with Mkombozi training street children and vulnerable youth in various aspects of theatre including acting, props making, puppetry and physical theatre.
 Seka has created three plays for Mkombozi to raise awareness on child abuse and the plight of street children.